GoogleCloudPlatform/community/tutorials/understanding-oauth2-and-deploy-a-basic-auth-srv-to-cloud-functions/index.md

 Note that due to security concerns, even though both mobile app clients and web app clients can use the authorization code flow, their approaches to identify themselves in the flow are different.
 Web app clients use client IDs and client secrets, while **mobile app clients need to adopt the [Proof Key for Code Exchange (PKCE)](https://tools.ietf.org/html/rfc7636) technique and utilize code challenges and code verifiers**.

 PKCE specification requires client generate a code verifier first, then prepare a code challenge based on the code verifier.
 Usually, code verifier is a cryptographically strong random long string (43-128 characters) and code challenge should be its SHA-256 hash.
 Both should be Base64URL encoded.
 Client first sends code challenge to the authorization server; after the authorization code is issued, client uses code verifier together with authorization code to request access token from authorization server.
-The authorization server then verifies the code challenge using the code verifier and decides if access token can be granted.
+The authorization server then verifies the code challenge using the code verifier and decides if an access token can be granted.

 Authorization Code flow requires that clients be able to interact with a user agent (browser) in the environment.